The Most Diet-Obsessed Places in the Word

 4. Melbourne (Google Score: 74)

 Melbourne is known as Australia’s coffee capital, with a 2015 report claiming that 63% of Melbourne’s residents visit a café at least once in three months.
 Aficionados prize the personal connections and good food.
+Melbourne is also well known for its vegan food scene.

 3. Sydney (Google Score: 73)